-100 The detachment limited incision model assumes that rivers incise directly into bedrock and instantaneously excavate all material entering rivers from adjacent hillslopes.
-Material fluxes on slopes mobilize either soil or regolith that have different
+The detachment-limited incision model assumes that rivers incise directly into bedrock and instantaneously excavate all material entering rivers from adjacent hillslopes.
+Material fluxes on slopes mobilize either soil or regolith that have different bulk density than the bedrock.
+This is accounted for by multiplying the rock uplift rate with the density ratio between ρ_r and ρ_s [ML-3] representing the bulk densities of the bedrock and the regolith material, respectively (Perron, 2011).

-3. Implementation and numerical schemes of TTLEM
+3 Implementation and numerical schemes of TTLEM

 We solve Eq.
-6 using a set of numerical schemes that we implement in the software TopoToolbox Landscape Evolution 105 Model (TTLEM) (see also Fig. A1).
-TTLEM is written in the MATLAB programming language and in C-code where this significantly improves performance (e.g. for the non-linear hillslope diffusion algorithm of Perron (2011)).
-Integrating TTLEM into TopoToolbox (Schwanghart and Kuhn, 2010; Schwanghart and Scherler, 2014) provides access to efficient algorithms of digital elevation models (DEMs) analysis, as well as numerous routines for visualizing and analyzing 110 modelling outputs.
-In the following sections, we will discuss the numerical schemes of TTLEM to solve the PDEs described in previous section.
-The section numbers correspond to the processes indicated in the model flowchart in the appendix (Fig. A1).
+(6) using a set of numerical schemes that we implement in the software TTLEM (see also Fig. A1 in the Appendix).
+TTLEM is written in the MATLAB programming language and in C-code where this significantly improves performance (e.g., for the nonlinear hillslope diffusion algorithm of Perron, 2011).
+Integrating TTLEM into TopoToolbox (Schwanghart and Kuhn, 2010; Schwanghart and Scherler, 2014) provides access to efficient algorithms of digital elevation model (DEM) analysis, as well as numerous routines for visualizing and analyzing modeling outputs.
+In the following sections, we discuss the numerical schemes of

+TTLEM to solve the PDEs described in the previous section.
+The section numbers correspond to the processes indicated in the model flowchart in the Appendix (Fig. A1).

-3.1.
-Drainage network development
+3.1 Drainage network development

-- TopoToolbox provides a function library for deriving the drainage network and terrain attributes (Schwanghart and Scherler, 115 2014).
+TopoToolbox provides a function library for deriving the drainage network and terrain attributes (Schwanghart and Scherler, 2014).
 The calculation of flow-related terrain attributes, i.e., data derived from flow directions, relies on a set of highly efficient algorithms that exploit the directed and acyclic graph structure of the river flow network (Phillips et al., 2015).
 Nodes of the network are grid cells and edges represent the directed flow connections between the cells in downstream direction.
-Topological sorting of this network returns an ordered list of cells in that upstream cells appear before their downstream neighbors.
-Based on this list, we calculate terrain attributes such as upslope area with a linear scaling thus 120 enabling efficient calculation (O(n)) at each time step even for large grids (Braun and Willett, 2013). - DEMs of real landscapes frequently contain data artifacts that generate topographic sinks.
+Topological sorting of this network returns an ordered list of cells in which upstream cells appear before their downstream neighbors.
+Based on this list, we calculate terrain attributes such as upslope area with a linear scaling, thus enabling efficient calculation (O(n)) at each time step even for large grids (Braun and Willett, 2013).

+DEMs of real landscapes frequently contain data artifacts that generate topographic sinks.
 Topographic sinks can also occur during simulations when diffusion on hillslopes creates "colluvial wedges" that dam sections of the river network.
-By adopting algorithms of flow network derivation from TopoToolbox, TTLEM makes use of an efficient and accurate technique for drainage enforcement to derive non-divergent (D8) flow networks (Schwanghart et al., 2013; Soille et al., 125 2003).
-Based on the thus derived flow network, TTLEM uses downstream minima imposition (Soille et al., 2003) that ensures that downstream pixels in the network have lower or equal elevations than their upstream neighbors.
+By adopting algorithms of flow network derivation from Topo-Toolbox, TTLEM makes use of an efficient and accurate technique for drainage enforcement to derive non-divergent (D8) flow networks (Schwanghart et al., 2013; Soille et al., 2003).
+Based on the thus-derived flow network, TTLEM uses downstream minima imposition (Soille et al., 2003) that ensures that downstream pixels in the network have lower or equal elevations than their upstream neighbors.

-3.2.
-Tectonic displacement
+3.2 Tectonic displacement

-We implement a 2D version of a flux limiting total volume method to reduce numerical diffusion when simulating tectonic displacements on a regular grid.
+We implement a two-dimensional version of a flux-limiting total volume method to reduce numerical diffusion when simulating tectonic displacements on a regular grid.
 Equation (1) can be written as a scalar conservation law:

-$$z{t} + f(z){u} + f(z){v} = 0$$ (7)
+$$z_t + f(z)u + f(z)v = 0, (7)$$

-130 where $f(z)u = \mathbf{u}z$ and $f(z)v = \mathbf{v}z$ are the flux functions of the conserved variable z.
-We refer to the supplementary material of Campforts and Govers (2015) for a derivation of the differential form of Eq.
-(7) which can be converted to a numerical semiconservative flux scheme:
+where $f(z)u = uz$ and $f(z)v = vz$ are the flux functions of the conserved variable z.
+We refer to the Supplement of Campforts and Govers (2015) for a derivation of the differential form of Eq.
+(7), which can be converted to a numerical semiconservative flux scheme: